 What does it really mean to be called a “Sanctuary?”

-What we do here for our animals is being recognized by leaders in the field.
-Our recent USDA inspection was conducted by inspector Dr. Debra Sime, DVM as well as Dr. Laurie Gage, DVM, DACVM.
-Dr. Gage has been the big cat field specialist for the USDA’s APHIS (Animal & Plant Health Inspection Service) Animal Care Program for over 7 years and found our facility in full compliance.
+Dr. Gage has been the big cat field specialist for the USDA’s APHIS (Animal & Plant Health Inspection Service) Animal Care Program for over 7 years.
+She found our facility in full compliance.

 “If I were to come back as a tiger, I would want to live out my days at The Wildcat Sanctuary.”